The table of contents may be found here.

-The entire cliff here is Otowi Member, with no cap of Tsherige Member.
-Note what looks like a very thick sequence of surge beds making up the lower half of the exposure.
+The entire cliff here is Otowi Member, with no cap of Tshirege Member.
+It appears that a very thick sequence of surge beds makes up the lower half of the exposure.

-On the east side of the Jemez, the Otowi Member is much less
+In the Pajarito Plateau on the east side of the Jemez, the Otowi

-As State Road 502 approaches Los Alamos, it climbs the north side
+502 approaches Los Alamos, it climbs the north side of Los Alamos

-of Los Alamos Mesa, where there is a fine exposure of the contact
+Mesa, where there is a fine exposure of the contact between the

-between the Otowi and Tshirege Members.
-The road here is narrow
+Otowi and Tshirege Members.
+The road here is narrow with no really

-with no really safe places to pull over, so the visitor wishing to
+safe places to pull over, so the visitor wishing to examine this

 pullout on a side road just before SR 502 begins the climb,